-3.3.4 Bootstrapping the Enterprise Repository from Excel spreadsheets and Other Metadata Stores
+3.3.4 Spreadsheets and Other Metadata Stores

 Organizations just beginning to explore Governance practices might track asset metadata and dependencies in a spreadsheet, on a wiki, or through some other type of tool.
 At a certain point, however, this becomes unmanageable and it then makes sense to move the information to an Enterprise Repository.